freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 Journalist
 ----------

-The Journalist uses SecureDrop to communicate with and download documents submitted by the Source.
+The Journalist uses SecureDrop to communicate with Sources and review files they submit.
 Journalists do this by using SecureDrop Inbox on a SecureDrop Workstation laptop to connect to the Application Server.

-If a Journalist chooses to release any of these documents, they can be prepared for publication on the SecureDrop Workstation before being transferred to another computer.
+If a Journalist chooses to release any submitted files, they can be prepared for publication on the SecureDrop Workstation before being transferred to another computer.

 Instructions for using SecureDrop as a Journalist are available in our :doc:`Journalist Guide </journalist/journalist>`.